You want to take a backup of your files to your Seagate Backup Plus with Time Machine.

 Or you can simply plug in your Seagate Backup Plus whenever you’re ready to take a backup.
 And choose the backup now option.

-Your first Time Machine backup is a full backup of everything.
+Your first Time Machine backup is a full backup of everything except your operating system.
+Restoring your Mac OS these days is handled separately.

-After that Time Machine backs up any changes you made to your Mac since the last back up.
+After that initial backup, Time Machine backs up any changes you made to your Mac since the last back up.

 This makes the next backup and the ones after that quicker to do.